haosulab/ManiSkill-Legacy/README.md

 xhost +local:`docker inspect --format='{{ .Config.Hostname }}' maniskill_container`
 ```
 You can replace the `maniskill_container` with your container name.

+### Operational Space Control
+The action passed to `env.step()` is a control signal in joint space.
+But we also provide provide another action interface based on operational space control.
+In `maniskill/utils/osc.py`, we implement a class `OperationalSpaceControlInterface` which is used to convert the actions
+between joint space and operational space, as well as some basic examples.

+`OperationalSpaceControlInterface` takes the name of the task as input, which is used to determine the type of robot and related information.
+It provides two functions `joint_space_to_operational_space_and_null_space` and `operational_space_and_null_space_to_joint_space` to map between the action in joint space and the actions in operational and null space.

+Operational space of our robot contain three parts: the joints of the moving platform(4 dimensions: translation (x, y, z) and rotation about z), the joints of the robot fingers (2 * num of arms), 6D velocity of end-effectors in local(end-effector's) frame (6 * num of arms).
+Null space contains 7 * num of arms degree of freedom.
+The action in null space will provide the movement in null space of the end-effector, which means the action will **only move the links on robot arm(s)** but keep the end-effector (link `left_panda_hand` or `right_panda_hand`)  static, when the operational action is a zero vector.

+We also provides some basic examples in the `test()` function in `maniskill/utils/osc.py`, please check it for further understanding.

 ## Conclusion
 Now that you have familiarized yourself with the ManiSkill benchmark, you can